sanger-pathogens/gps-pipeline-sanger/README.md

     cd gps-pipeline
     ```
 3. (Optional) You could perform an initialisation to download all required additional files and container images, so the pipeline can be used at any time with or without the Internet afterwards.
+    > [!WARNING]
-    > ⚠️ Docker or Singularity must be running, and an Internet connection is required.
+    > Docker or Singularity must be running, and an Internet connection is required.
     - Using Docker as the container engine
       ```
       ./run_pipeline --init